Events

 unesco global geopark

-Cheryl: “In 2022, with our partnership with Kent Downs AONB, we focused on an area that’s larger than just Folkestone.
-Kent Downs AONB have a bid to become a UNESCO Global Geopark, encompassing the land here, under the Channel to France.
-The chalk land that we stand on here is connected right under the sea to the protected landscape in France called the Parc Naturel Regional des Caps et Marais d’Opale.
-As part of the bid to become a Global Geopark we have to already be acting like we’re a Geopark, so this festival is a small part of that work.”
+The work in 2022 in partnership with Kent Downs AONB focused on an area that’s just larger than Folkestone.
+Kent Downs AONB have a bid to become a UNESCO Global Geopark, ecompassing the land between Folkestone, under the channel to France; an application that will take a number of years to succeed.
+The chalkland we stand on in Folkestone is connected under the sea to the protected landscape in France called the Parc Naturel Regional des Caps et Marais d’Opale.
+The Salt + Earth Festival of the Environment helps play a small role in this area in already acting like a geopark.

 A geopark is an area of land that has a significant geological heritage of international value.
 The creation of this geopark will be the first that crosses and international boarder that’s under water.
 Not only is the geological heritage important, but so is the cultural, scientific and natural heritage too.
 There should be opportunities for everyone to learn about all aspects of the geopark, as well as for businesses to work sustainably within the area.